CameronBeebe/Dice/README.md

 TO DO:

-1. Add players
+1. Add players.
+MOSTLY DONE

-2. Add scores
+2. Add Player scores and keep track of them

 3. Add rules (ones, fives, 3-of-a-kind, 1-2-3-4-5-6, 6-of-a-kind, etc.)

+4. Add mechanics for keeping dice and continuing to roll remaining

+5. Create function converting kept dice to score (with intermittent steps to keep track of e.g. three of a kinds), needed for 2